Azure/aks-engine/docs/topics/monitoring.md

 kubernetes-dashboard-b597987c-rr7bf          1/1     Running   0          18h
 ```

-Accessing the Kubernetes Dashboard requires a Bearer Token.
-To create a token for demonstration purposes, you can follow the Kubernetes documentation on [creating a sample user][].
+Accessing the Dashboard requires a Bearer Token.
+To create a token for demonstration purposes, you can follow the Kubernetes documentation on [creating-a-sample-user][].

-> WARNING: The sample user created in the tutorial above will have administrative privileges and is for educational purposes only.
+> WARNING: The sample user created in the tutorial above will have administrative privileges and is for demonstration purposes only.

 In a terminal window, create a command-line proxy to your cluster with this command: